Covent Garden West Piazza 2020

 Oystermen J6A0504

 Whether it’s breakfast or brunch, pre-theatre dining or burgers alfresco, Covent Garden is a foodie’s paradise, filled with a diverse array of gastronomic options to suit all taste buds morning ‘til night.
-With renowned five-star restaurants including the likes of Frenchie, Henrietta, The Oystermen and Balthazar, Covent Garden offers world-class dining in the heart of London’s West End.
-This year, look out for exciting new additions from Sushi Samba, Petersham Nurseries, Cora Pearl and RedFarm.
+With renowned five-star restaurants including the likes of Frenchie, Henrietta, Story Cellar and Balthazar, Covent Garden offers world-class dining in the heart of London’s West End, alongside a range of casual dining venues like The Breakfast Club, Apple Butter Cafe and 26 Grains, perfect for an afternoon brunch.

 → Eat